LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 will match either the first query or the second query::

    -bw, 'first_name'='J',
-   -bw, 'last_name='D'
+   -bw, 'last_name'='D'
    -or,
    -bw, 'first_name'='J',
-   -bw, 'last_name='S'
+   -bw, 'last_name'='S'

 Note that each field name can only appear once per query, but the same field name can be used in multiple queries.
 The "first_name" search term is repeated in both queries so that all returned records will have a "first_name" starting with "J".
-If the "first_name" search term was left out of the second query then the result set would contain every record the field "first_name" begins with the "J" and the field "last_name" begins with the letter "D" and every record where the field "last_name" begins with the letter "S".
+If the "first_name" search term was left out of the second query then the result set would contain every record where the field "first_name" begins with the "J" and the field "last_name" begins with the letter "D" and every record where the field "last_name" begins with the letter "S".

 The result set can be narrowed by adding an omit query using a ``-not`` parameter.
 FileMaker will run the first query and any ``-or`` queries first